AlesTsurko/Mio/doc/pattern_syntax.md

 - e  -  C
 - f  -  D

-`r` stays for (r)est. You can use it as a pitch to get a rest instead.
+Use `r` in place of a pitch to get a `r`est instead.

 ## Rhythm
-The each note with a space after or before it is equal to 1 beat in duration.
+The each note with a space after or before it equals to 1 beat in duration.
 The 1 beat is usually equal to a quarter note, but it depends of the project's settings.

 So for example (C-chromatic at G clef):